Torque tube: Construction

-The torque tube design is typically heavier and securely ties the rear end together, thus providing for a rigid rear end and assuring good alignment under all conditions.
+The torque tube design is typically heavier and securely ties the rear end together, thus providing a rigid rear end and assuring good alignment under all conditions.
 However, because of the greater unsprung weight of the torque tube and radius rods, there may be a "little hopping around of the rear end when cornering fast or on washboard roads".

 Application

-Examples of the torque tube were the American cars of the Ford brand up through 1948, including over 19,000,000 Model Ts.
+Examples of torque tubes are the American cars of the Ford brand, built through 1948, including over 19 million Model Ts.
 Ford used the less expensive transverse springs that could not take forward thrust.
 For many of those years, Chevrolet used the torque tube, while Buick used it starting in 1906 (in the model D).
 The torque tube also allowed Buick, beginning in 1938, to use coil springs for a softer ride than traditional leaf springs, which can use a Hotchkiss drive, but coil springs cannot.
 Buick's use of a torque tube and coil springs became a Buick "engineering trademark", until it was dropped with the 1961 model year full-sized models.

 The Nash 600 model adopted torque-tube drive in 1941 without an enclosed joint, but utilized a "horizontal yoke at the front end of the torque tube is supported by rubber biscuits at each side."

 After the merger of Nash and Hudson in 1954, American Motors Corporation (AMC) continued to use the coil spring and torque tube rear suspension design on their large-sized cars (Rambler Classic and Ambassador) from the 1956 through the 1966 model year.
 The enclosed driveshaft made for more complicated gear swaps and hampered hot rodders.
-The discontinued torque-tube drive was replaced by a completely new open driveshaft and four-link axle-location system.
+The discontinued torque-tube drive was replaced by a new design utilizing an open driveshaft and a four-link axle-location system.

 The 1961 Pontiac Tempest was introduced as a new model, featuring an inline 4 coupled to a transaxle via a torque tube, giving it a perfect 50-50 front-rear weight balance.

 The Peugeot 403 and 404 models used a torque tube.
 The Peugeot 504, and Peugeot 505 estate/station wagons, as well as most export-market sedans also had torque tubes, while domestic and European-market sedan models had a transaxle and individual rear suspension.

 The Chevrolet Chevette (1976-1988) and the similar Pontiac T-1000 used a torque tube and center bearing.
 This design was unlike any other Chevrolet model "to isolate impacts to the rear wheels, cut down on road noise, and reduce engine vibration ... also allows a reduction in the height of the drive shaft and tunnel."

 The continuing limited production of the Avanti switched to a new chassis in 1986 that utilized a torque tube along with an independent rear suspension.

 The Mercedes SLS has a torque tube, but only to align the transaxle with the engine.

 The Chevrolet Corvette has used a torque tube since the 1996 introduction of the C5 version in the 1997 model year.